 Policy C1: Provision for Arts and Culture

 Development proposals for public art and for new facilities for arts and culture, or extensions to existing facilities, will be supported where it is demonstrated that they:

 Facilities for arts and culture

 - improve the range of facilities in the City; and

-- do not harm the viability of an existing facility; and
+- do not harm the overall viability of facilities within Our Neighbourhood; and

 - are not detrimental to the amenity of the area; and